-Kwon et al. \cite{kwon2017rethinking} have proposed NOC with an array of microswitches.
-As Fig. \ref{fig::NOC-microswitches}(a) illustrates, for N-PE accelerator, the microswitch array consists of $\log_{2}N + 1$ levels and each level contains $N$ micro-switches.
-Each microswitch contains a small combinational logic for configuring different communication patterns and up to two FIFOs for buffering the data during routing conflict.
-With smaller logic and storage components, data traverses through multiple microswitches within each cycle (e.g., 24 switches in one $ns$ for a 15 nm technology \cite{kwon2017rethinking}), which enables configurable yet low-latency communication.
-All microswitches contain gather and scatter units, and besides, bottom microswitches (level $\log_{2}N$) contain local units for inter-PE communication.
-In top microswitches (level 0), the scatter unit connects to the banks in the global buffer, and the gather unit uses round-robin-based priority logic for arbitrating the incoming data to the global buffer in a pipelined manner.
-Similarly, in middle microswitches (level 1 to $\log_{2}N - 1$), the scatter unit forwards the data to desired links (lower-level branches of the scatter-tree), and the gather unit streams the data back towards the top microswitches.
-Finally, in bottom microswitches, the scatter unit and the gather unit stream the data, and the local unit connects the adjacent PEs.
-Fig. \ref{fig::NOC-microswitches}(b)--(d) shows how configurable microswitches can enable various communication patterns including multicast, broadcast, gather, and inter-PE communication.
+For an N-PE accelerator, an array of microswitches (Fig. \ref{fig::NoC-microswitches}a) contains $\log_{2}N + 1$ levels with $N$ micro-switches at each level.
+Each microswitch contains a small combinational logic for configuration and up to two FIFOs for buffering the data during routing conflict.
+With small logic and storage, data traverses through several microswitches within each cycle \cite{kwon2017rethinking}.
+All microswitches contain \emph{gather} and \emph{scatter} units, and bottom microswitches (level $\log_{2}N$) also contain local units for inter-PE communication.
+In top microswitches (level 0), the scatter unit connects to memory banks, and the gather unit uses round-robin-based priority logic for arbitrating the incoming data in a pipelined manner.
+In middle microswitches, scatter units forward data to desired lower-level links, and gather units stream the data back.
+In bottom microswitches, scatter and gather units stream the data, and local units connect adjacent PEs.
+Fig. \ref{fig::NoC-microswitches}(b)--(d) shows how configurable microswitches can enable various communication patterns.

-For distributing the data to PEs, SIGMA \cite{qin2020sigma} used Benes topology \cite{arora1990line} with configurable switches (Fig. \ref{fig::NOC-benes-SIGMA}a).
-For N-PE accelerator, the interconnect exhibits $2\log_{2}N + 1$ levels, and each level consists of N number of 2$\times$2 switches.
-Each switch receives two control signals which determine whether the switch forwards the data vertically (configuration value 0) and/or diagonally (configuration value 1).
-As Fig. \ref{fig::NOC-benes-SIGMA}(b)--(c) shows, different switches can be configured for communicating the elements to desired multipliers.
-Fig. \ref{fig::NOC-benes-SIGMA}(c) shows that after combining the communication requirements for distributing all data elements, the switches can be configured to forward the data both vertically and diagonally (e.g., to multicast $q$ to multipliers \#0 and \#3).
-Thus, such configurable interconnect design can enable unicast, multicast, or broadcast of different tensor elements to the multipliers.
+SIGMA \cite{qin2020sigma} used \emph{Benes topology} with \emph{configurable} switches (Fig. \ref{fig::NoC-benes-SIGMA}a).
+For N source and destinations, the interconnect contains $2\log_{2}N + 1$ levels, each with N number of 2$\times$2 switches.
+Each switch receives two control signals to determine whether to forward data vertically and/or diagonally.
+After combining communication requirements for distributing all elements to desired multipliers, switches can be configured to forward the data, as shown in Fig. \ref{fig::NoC-benes-SIGMA}(b)--(c).